RallyTools/RallyRestAPIForClojure/README.md

 ## Examples

 ### Creating a REST API
-Creating a rest API.
-The rest API is the base object of the Clojure API for Rally.
+The rest API is the central object of the Clojure API for Rally.
 An API can be created with a username/password or with an API key.

 ```clojure